patmcgtx/patmcgtx/README.md

 Howdy!
-I'm Patrick, a devceloper in Austin, Texas.
+I'm Patrick, a mobile developer in Austin, Texas.

 I'm mostly interested in iOS / Apple  development (Swift, Xcode, iOS).
 I've been making mobile apps [for big companies](https://www.linkedin.com/in/patmcgtx/) for a while now.

 This account has some of my current [side projects](https://github.com/patmcgtx/mapplus) as well as some early apps I did as [Round Trip Software](https://roundtripsoftware.wordpress.com).
 I used to keep a little [software blog](https://mentalbreaktown.blog/category/software-dev/) but am putting my energy into active development now.